umnilab/METS-R_SIM/README.md

 The visualization module consists of five components:

 1. Energy map: The energy map shows the vehicle locations, facilities, and link status.
 The vehicle locations can be displayed as icons or as a heat map.
 For the link status, the user can choose among speed (mph), total energy consumed by crossing EVs (kwh), and energy efficiency (kwh/mile).
-In addition, by hovering the individual vehicle icon, the user can check the detailed information such as the battery level and the number of served passengers; The user can also hover the link to see the link flow and link energy consumption.
+In addition, by hovering the individual vehicle icon, the user can check the detailed information such as the battery level and the number of served requests; The user can also hover the link to see the link flow and link energy consumption.
 2. Control panel: In the control panel, the user can choose the layer to display in the energy map.
 The control panel also allows the user to control the play speed of vehicle movement and to adjust the visualization to any simulation time.
 3. Performance charts: The performance charts show the dynamics of the relevant metrics.
-In the current version, we display the total energy consumption of vehicle movements (kWh) and the number of served passengers.
+In the current version, we display the total energy consumption of vehicle movements (kWh) and the number of served requests.
 4. Connection: The connection panel allows the user to input the URL of the data source for the visualization.
 5. Legend: The legend panel shows the example of different elements in the energy map.